 Aircraft have 3 axes of movement: Pitch, Roll, and Yaw.
 To turn an aircraft ‘Roll’ is the rotation around an axis from the airplane’s nose to its tail.
-This movement tilts the upward acting lift vector towards the direction the pilot wishes to go.
+This movement tilts the upward-acting lift vector toward the direction the pilot wishes to go.
 Roll is controlled using spoilers on the wing tips called Ailerons.

 If you have ever been watching an airplane’s wing out of the window during the flight you may have noticed these ailerons in action, and if you have a really keen eye you would have noticed they make the wing rise or fall depending on which way the aileron’s moved.